mrbarun2011/Chubb/README.md

 Analyze simulated claims and property data and build a model that predicts claim frequency from property attributes

 Abstract
- 1) Preprocessing: merged different data sources
+ 1) Preprocessing: merged different data sources (like working columns to rectify the non leap year dates)
  2) Exploration- analysis the pattern of the data for Poisson Analysis
  3) Modelling - analytics and intercept the features using stat model(Poisson) and done final modelling with SkLearn (PoissonRegressor)

-mean_poisson= 0.0995
+Used NegativeBinomial with exposure in glm while modelling Deviance = 980.75
+Log-Likelihood: -5942.8

 Varaince looks less than mean, would have tried quasi  poisson model